 1/2 teaspoon rapid rise yeast

-2 cups water
+1-1/2 cups water

-Mix and whisk flour, salt, and yeast in a large bowl
+Mix and whisk flour, salt, and yeast in a large bowl.

-Add water to the mixture and mix using a large spatula
+Add water to the mixture and mix using a large spatula.

-Dough will be very wet and shaggy
+Dough will become very wet and shaggy, see photo below.

-Preheat oven to 450 degrees
+Preheat oven to 450 degrees.

-When the oven is 450 degrees, put the empty pot, with lid, into the heated oven for 30 minutes
+When the oven is 450 degrees, put the empty pot, with lid, into the heated oven for 30 minutes.

-No kneading required
+No kneading required.

-When pot is heated, remove from oven, remove lid, and drop dough into it with floured hands.
+Then drop dough into the hot pan with floured hands.
 It’s still sticky!

 Return lid to pot and place back into 450 oven for 30 minutes.
-Use thick hot pads!
+Use thick hot pads.

 After 30 minutes, remove the lid and bake another 15 minutes.